-One New Year’s Eve, my West Point roommate “Amy” and I decided to ditch traditional methods of celebrating NYE, hop in a car and head upstate to a Juice- Detox Camp.
+One New Year’s Eve, my college roommate “Amy” and I decided to ditch traditional methods of celebrating NYE, hop in a car and head upstate to a Juice- Detox Camp.
 My friend found a place online, we both impulsively agreed and then made reservations for 3 nights.

 Juice-Detox Camp was located a few miles outside of Woodstock, NY, which is only two hours from New York City, nestled in the Catskill mountains.
 The website said to pack workout clothes, lounge clothes, sneakers and a book to read during free time.
 Somehow, our luggage looked like we were spending a month in Europe.
 Girls.